Table of Contents

 - Inorganic contaminants

-Organic contaminants: Organic contaminants include oil spills from the roads and concrete areas, pesticides and fungicides which are originated from agricultural industries and are near to the waterways.
+Organic contaminants: Organic contaminants include oil spills from the roads and concrete areas, pesticides and fungicides which originate from agricultural industries and are near the waterways.
 Organic compounds are found, both as a single molecule and as a suspended solid in water.

-Inorganic contaminants: Nitrogen, phosphorus are some of the examples of inorganic contaminants.
+Inorganic contaminants: Nitrogen, and phosphorus are some examples of inorganic contaminants.
 Metals and non-metals are also included in inorganic contaminants which are very harmful to humans.
-Many of the industries for e.g. also contaminate the water by discharging the wastewater into the freshwater.
+Many industries e.g. also contaminate the water by discharging the wastewater into the freshwater.

 Impacts of Biological and Chemical Contamination on the quality of water: